nodecraft/spawnpoint/README.md

  - Making a Docker friendly NodeJS app

 ### Hoisting app
-The most opinionated design choice that spawnpoint makes is hoisting the entire framework runtime into each file.
+The most opinionated design choice that Spawnpoint makes is hoisting the entire framework runtime into each file.
 You can name this variable anything, but the best practice is to name this variable `app`.
 All system models, libraries, and config are hoisted to this variable with several namespaces:

 ###### `app.config`
 All application config is mounted here.
-For example `app.config.express` is where all configuration is available to the [spawnpoint-express](https://github.com/nodecraft/appframe-express.js) plugin.
+For example `app.config.express` is where all configuration is available to the [spawnpoint-express](https://github.com/nodecraft/spawnpoint-express) plugin.

 ###### `app.status`
 Tracks the current application lifecycle.